 The biggest deduction we get is either the standard deduction or itemized deductions.
 We can choose one or the other when we file our taxes.
 For this example we will take the standard.
 Consult a professional to find out which is right for you.
 For 2016 and this individual’s standing, the deduction is about $5000.
 We will keep it easy for math sake.
 This brings their taxable income down to $38,000.
 Almost to that next bracket!

 Tax season is the perfect time to optimize or further diversify your portfolio.
 If a portfolio has any stocks that are not performing, maybe their dividend got cut, or price somehow decreased due to market conditions.
 Now is the time to get rid of it.
 Usually you purposely sell for a loss to offset a gain.
 But since we are holding quality dividend stocks for the long run lets say we had one that cut it’s dividend over the course of the year.
 We sell $500 worth of stocks and reinvest that money into another quality company.
 The portfolio is optimized, you get rid of a bad investment, and also take a tax deduction in the process.
 Pretty sweet!
 You are able to deduct up to $3,000 per year on capital losses or sale of stock.

 This brings our total taxable income for the year down to $37,500.
 Which means we are now in the lower 15% tax bracket!
 So 10% goes back into our pocket.

 If come October your standard deduction combined with 401k contributions is not enough to lower you down.
 And it is feasible to survive for the next few months and can realistically get into the next bracket, try increasing the 401k contribution percentage each check to make up for the rest.

 There you have it.
 A few helpful tips for you this tax season.
 Hope you enjoy and can benefit from your newly found tax knowledge.
+Don’t forget to sign up for our newsletter to stay up to date and receive new and updated tips.
 Stay warm this winter!